daniel-s-ingram/ai_for_robotics/README.md

-# Artificial Intelligence for Robots by Sebastian Thrun
+# Udacity's Artificial Intelligence for Robotics by Sebastian Thrun

 ## Lesson 1
 ### Histogram Localization in a Cylic 1D World